asshishkova/restaurant/README.md

 - For **saving a new order** all the values (except of `id`, `totalCost`, and `createdAt`) should be sent in a request body.
   - The values are checked by a validation middleware.

   - `orderItems` are assumed to be taken from the client solution.
-Maybe the manu is written on the page: picture, name, price.
-And when the user click on the picture, the name and the price are added to the request.
+Maybe the menu is written on the page: picture, name, price.
+And when the user clicks on the picture, the name and the price are added to the request.
+- The logger, validation and error handler are implemented as a middleware.

 - For **getting all orders from the last day** was added an index for `createdAt` - to optimise the search.
 By "last day" are assumed last 24 hours.
 The results are given sorted from newest to oldest.